 A significant update that occurred in 2017 saw the introduction of mermaids, genies, elves, and vampires, pie, sandwiches, broccoli, takeout, dinosaur, hedgehog, giraffe, and the zebra.
 Facial expressions like starstruck, mindblown, shhhing, and expletive-spouting angry faces were introduced.

-Ever since then, updates that have been rolled out have focused on moving with trends of today’s modern world.
+Ever since then, updates that have been rolled out have focused on moving with the trends of today’s modern world.
 Emojis have been introduced to reflect changes that have occurred in the 21st century of which an example is the issue of gender and same-sex couples amongst others.

 As underrepresented communities continue to show up as thoughtfully designed icons, we can understand something about cultural priorities and the types of people who are included in forming this growing digital language.